 Summer’s in full swing, and there’s plenty of ways to spend your time under the sun.
 But as temperatures rise and things start to dry out, it’s easy to fall into the trap of wasting excessive amounts of water.
 This season, save time, money, and water by replacing old equipment and habits with newer, more eco-friendly products and practices.
-Inspired by Rinnai, the number one selling brand of tankless water heaters in North America, and , we’ve compiled five ways to conserve water at home this summer.
+Inspired by Rinnai, the number one selling brand of tankless water heaters in North America, and their energy solutions for water usage, we’ve compiled five ways to conserve water at home this summer.

 1. Lessen Your Usage

 Cut down on your shower time by just a couple of minutes and consider upgrading older shower heads to more efficient, water-conserving ones.
 Be sure to turn off the tap while brushing your teeth or washing your hands to save gallons of water.

 2. Fix Leaks